University of Melbourne 3 Minute Thesis Competition

 |People's Choice Award Winner||

 "An opportunity to talk about your research to a captive audience.
 A chance to think about it in a creative way.
 The ability to win prizes and meet other likeminded researchers.
 Why wouldn't you want to compete in the 3MT?
-These are just some of the reasons why I signed up for the 3MT last year and I learnt a lot about public speaking and presenting my work in an engaging manner - so much so that I am up for it again this year!
+These are just some of the reasons why I signed up for the 3MT, twice!
+I learnt a lot about public speaking and presenting my work in an engaging manner.
 The improvements I saw in all participants, across workshops, heats and the finals, were phenomenal and I made some great friends.
 I will always remember it as a significant part of my PhD experience at Melbourne."